bcmichael/RNMR-Docs/docs/command/full_command.md

 Category: Printing

-Format: `PEN` pen#
+Format: `PEN` pen

 Defaults: current

+Qualifiers: /DATA /LABEL

+Qualifier Defaults: /DATA

 Description:
-Selects pen for plotting.
-For laser plotters, pen#=1 selects a thin line and pen#=2 selects a thick line.
+`PEN` selects a pen for plotting.
+For laser plotters, pen#=1 selects a thin line and pen#=2 selects a thick line. /DATA and /LABEL can be used to separately set the pen for the data and the labels in a plot.
+If no pen parameter is provided RNMR will prompt for it with the current value as a default.
 ## PGSIZE
 Set page size for plot